Website last updated: 21-12-2024

 In 1989 Michael Kamen called Vic and asked if he would play guitar on the score for Timothy Dalton’s second 007 film Licence to Kill (1989).
 He collaborated with Kamen and Eric Clapton on a version of the Bond theme for the main titles and shot a promotional video, neither of which were used or released.

 In 1999 Vic again found himself on Bond theme guitar duties for Silva Screen Record’s Bond Back In Action (Part I, Part II), and memorably played it on Film ’99 with Jonathan Ross.
 A year later Vic recorded James Bond Now featuring music from the Bond films plus original compositions.
 His daughter Jayne provided backing vocals.
 “I had planned the CD to be totally instrumental, but Jayne came into my small studio as I was working on ‘Live And Let Die’ and just happened to sing along with the phrase you hear on the record.
-It sounded good and recorded her.”
+It sounded good and I recorded her.”
 Jayne sadly passed away in 2000.

 Despite playing the most famous film theme in the world, Vic admitted he didn’t have a favourite piece of music.
 He said, “I’m proud to have been associated with the Bond films, John Barry, Henry Mancini, Burt Bacharach and countless others.”